awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/java-tomcat-proxy.md

 **Note**
 To override the default listener on port 80, include a file named `00_application.conf` at `.ebextensions/nginx/conf.d/elasticbeanstalk/` to overwrite the Elastic Beanstalk configuration\.

-Also include the following line in your configuration's `http` block to pull in the Elastic Beanstalk configurations for [Enhanced Health Reporting and Monitoring](health-enhanced.md) and logging\.
+Also include the following line in your configuration's `http` block to pull in the Elastic Beanstalk configurations for [Enhanced health reporting and monitoring](health-enhanced.md) and logging\.

 ```
     include       conf.d/*.conf;